Obama, Clintons honor President Kennedy 50 years after assassination

 Just last week Bill Clinton jumped into the political fight over Obama’s healthcare law by telling a TV interviewer that Obama should “honor the commitment” he made that if people like their insurance plan, they can keep it.

-Millions are seeing their insurance plans canceled despite Obama’s pledge, and the resulting loss of trust in his leadership has contributed to a downward spiral in his job approval ratings, which have fallen to 37 percent in a new CBS News poll.
+Millions are seeing their insurance plans canceled despite Obama’s pledge, and the resulting loss of trust in his leadership has contributed to a downward spiral in his job approval ratings, down to 37 percent in a new CBS News poll.

-A new book, “Double Down,” by journalists Mark Halperin and John Heilemann, said Obama in the past has found Clinton to be exhausting and that they were unable to complete 18 holes of golf.
-Obama was quoted as telling an aide, “I like him ... in doses.”
+A new book, “Double Down,” by journalists Mark Halperin and John Heilemann, said Obama in the past has found Clinton to be exhausting, and quoted him as telling an aide, “I like him ... in doses.”

 Perhaps mindful of that anecdote, Obama went out of his way to honor Clinton, who was president from 1993-2001 and heads the Clinton Global Initiative, a global charity organization.